nettings/medianet/README.md

 * cpufreq to set min and max core frequencies and governor (great to save power)
 * lv2rdf2html to generate a simple but useful web UI for all the plugins you configured to run in mod-host
+* a maintenance tunnel with "phone home" capability that will survive reboots

 Other services can be added easily if you don't mind dealing with a JSON parser written in BASH (but using JQ, so it's not that bad).